mjishnu/alt-app-installer/README.md

 A Simple Program To  Download And Install Windows Store Apps, This program can download and install microsoft store apps (.appx,msix...) without needing microsoft store or App installer

 # How it works
-This Program basically automates the process of getting the file from https://store.rg-adguard.net/ by using the store.rg-adguard api and installs the app for the user, so all credit goes to the creator of https://store.rg-adguard.net/
+This Program basically automates the process of getting the file from https://store.rg-adguard.net/ by using the store.rg-adguard api and installs the app for the user, so credit goes to the creator of https://store.rg-adguard.net/

 - The app open an browser which allows the user to select the file(application/games) they want and returns its url
 - The url parsed and the product key is send to the api via requests-html which then finds and returns the appropriate download links(contains both the app and the dependencies).Then the links are further parsed based on the system architecture of the user and latest version available